google/youtube-8m/README.md

 also offers specialized functionality for prediction with Tensorflow models, but discussing that is beyond the scope of this readme.

-Once these job starts executing you should expect outputs similar to the following for the evaluation code:
+Once these job starts executing you will see outputs similar to the following for the evaluation code:

 ```